Forecast issued at 5:00 am EST on Wednesday 28 September 2016.

 Sun protection 8:20am to 3:50pm, UV Index predicted to reach 14 [Extreme]

-Partly cloudy.
-Winds south to southeasterly 15 to 20 km/h tending east to southeasterly 15 to 25 km/h during the morning then becoming light during the afternoon.
-Overnight temperatures falling to between 10 and 14 with daytime temperatures reaching 21 to 26.
+Cloudy.
+High (70%) chance of showers, most likely from the late morning.
+The chance of a thunderstorm.
+Winds north to northeasterly 15 to 20 km/h tending north to northwesterly 15 to 25 km/h in the morning then becoming light in the late afternoon.
+Overnight temperatures falling to between 16 and 20 with daytime temperatures reaching around 30.

 Slight (20%) chance of a shower in the morning.
 Mostly sunny day.
 Winds west to southwesterly 15 to 25 km/h becoming light during the afternoon.
 Overnight temperatures falling to between 14 and 19 with daytime temperatures reaching around 30.

 Partly cloudy.
 Slight (20%) chance of a shower in the north in the afternoon.
 Near zero chance of rain elsewhere.
 Light winds.
 Overnight temperatures falling to between 11 and 16 with daytime temperatures reaching 28 to 33.

 The next routine forecast will be issued at 4:15 pm EST Wednesday.